 Discuss what students illustrated and ask them to share their thoughts and questions.
 Explore ideas that come up, such as market policies, justice, and inequities that influence hunger and poverty in the world.
 Encourage them to share what they have "heard."

-Guide students to take on an issue that sparks their interest and conduct an investigation.
+Guide youth to take on an issue that sparks their interest and conduct an investigation.
 Their investigation should identify if what they heard is accurate and what they learned in the investigation (give them tips on media literacy).
-For example, one student may conduct research on the idea that raising cows for food is bad for health and the environment.
-Another student may research the impact of educating women on reducing poverty.
+For example, one person may conduct research on the idea that raising cows for food is bad for health and the environment.
+Another youth may research the impact of educating women on reducing poverty.
 Or someone may challenge the idea that the high cost of importing foods reduces the amount of food available to feed the population adequately.

 What role does the government play, as a member of international organizations, in feeding the hungry in the world?
 What changes in public policy might be necessary if it were to increase its role in ending hunger?